-The minimum undergraduate residence requirement for the baccalaureate degree is 32 semester hours, including at least 12 semester hours of upper level courses in each major completed at HBU with a grade of "C" or better in each course.
+If the degree being sought is 130 hours, the minimum undergraduate residence requirement for the baccalaureate degree is 33 semester hours, including at least 12 semester hours of upper level courses in each major completed at HBU with a grade of "C" or better in each course.
 The minimum undergraduate residence requirement for the associate degree is fifteen (15) semester hours.
-A student whose undergraduate degree programs include 60 semester hours in residence at this University may be allowed to earn six (6) of the last 30 hours in another approved institution.
+A student whose undergraduate degree programs include 60 semester hours in residence at this University may be allowed to earn six (6) of the last 33 hours in another approved institution.
+For degrees that require more than 130 hours, a minimum of 25% of the semester hours must be taken at HBU.